softwareQinc/staq_gui/README.md

 ```bash
 yarn build-installer
 ```
 3. *dist* folder will be created which you can compress and distribute.
-In *dist* folder you will find *.exe* file which you can install it on your machine.
+In *dist* folder you will find corresponding executable.

 **If you want to run the app locally (in same directory)**